verb (runs, running; past ran /ran/; past participle run)

 - Osborne was fined a further $785 for transporting a horse to Redcar racecourse in June when vets had found that it was running a temperature.

-run someone/thing to earth (or ground)
+run someone/something to earth (or ground)

 - After being run to ground by hounds the fox was flushed out of its earth by a terrier and shot.